brookjordan/sass-styles/packages/sass-styles-typography/README.md

 ## Modules

-There are vrious `@import`able modules included in this package.
+There are various `@import`able modules included in this package.
 These are:
 - `sass-styles-typography`: `style` mixin and accompanying tools
 - `sass-styles-typography/font-family-sets`: various well-defined `font-family` sets